rknetemann/poscidyn/docs/getting-started/limitations.md

 Because the computation is executed as a batched operation, intermediate arrays are also batched.
 As a result, memory usage scales approximately **linearly with the batch size**.

 Increasing the multistart parameter `n_init_cond` therefore increases memory usage and may eventually exceed the available CPU or GPU memory.
+This is something that would be fixed with a hybrid approach where continuation and parallization are combined (see [Future work](../future-work))

 ### Compilation overhead